NetApp-openstack-dev/openstack-docs/source/manila/examples/openstack_command_line/section_manila-cli.rst

 -------------------------------------

 In this section, we use the admin-only ``manage`` command to bring storage resources under Manila management.
-A share is a Data ONTAP FlexVol, and we must tell Manila which host, backend and pool contain the FlexVol.
+A share is an ONTAP FlexVol, and we must tell Manila which host, backend and pool contain the FlexVol.
 It may be useful to list the Manila pools to get the correct format.
 Also note that the FlexVol must be specified in the